 Those charged with governance are responsible for the other information.
-The other information comprises the information included in the Company's annual report for the year ended 30 June 2017, but does not include the financial report and our auditor's report thereon.
+The other information comprise the information included in the Company's annual report for the financial year ended 30 June 2019, but does not include the financial report and our auditor's report thereon.